gogins/csound-vst3-opcodes/README.md

 These opcodes are a port of the older vst4cs opcodes, which supports only the VST2 protocol, to the newer and more capable VST3 protocol.
-The opcodes have the same behavior as the vst4cs opcodes,
+The opcodes have more or less the same behavior as the vst4cs opcodes,

 These opcodes are designed to be cross-platform and to run at least on Linux, Windows, and OS X. Development is currently being done only on Linux.